elit8888/shell_env/README.md

 Currently Mac only contains the script for `brew` to install.
 However it may not be executed directly, as some may not be supported for M1 natively.

+### Windows

+Currently only settings for Windows Terminal is attached.
+But I only leave it as a reference, I don't think the setting file is portable enough, may need futher check.